Building Sustainable Communities

 Recycling scrap metal reduces pollution, saves resources, reduces waste going to landfill and is an integral part our GREENSTEEL™ strategy, providing our businesses with a sustainable supply of feedstock for our electric arc furnaces to produce steel.

-As a member of the GFG Alliance, we are committed to its carbon neutral by 2030 ambition (CN30) and using new and emerging technologies and manufacturing processes to further reduce our carbon footprint.
+We are committed to using new and emerging technologies and manufacturing processes to further reduce our carbon footprint and make sustainable steel.

 Supply Chain traceability and Modern Slavery